jorgearango/llmapper/README.md

 ## Requirements

-The script runs in a bash shell in POSIX-compliant operating systems.
+The script runs in a bash shell.
 It's only been tested in macOS, but will likely work in Linux.

 Dependencies: